bborncr/Victor70C-Tools/README.md

 # Victor 70C Digital Multimeter python tools

-The application included with the Victor 70C Digital Multimeter (DMM) has many issues and it very outdated.
+The application included with the Victor 70C Digital Multimeter (DMM) has many issues and is very outdated.
 I figured that a set of python tools to read from the Victor 70C would be a fun project to learn python.

 It would seem logical that someone using a DMM for testing might want to be able to create a simple script to link into a more comprehensive set of test procedures.